typed-ember/glint/README.md

 - `component` is similarly hard to type when the input class has type params, but a bit worse because of the whole functions-in-functions nature of template signature.

   At present, values yielded to blocks whose types are dependent on a type param always degrade that param to `unknown` (or whatever the type constraint on the param is).
 This seems unavoidable given the way TypeScript's current "we implicitly preserve generics for you in a small number of specific cases" approach to HKT.

   It also doesn't handle pre-binding positional params, because yuck.

-### Editor Support (diagnostic reporting, autocomplete, refactorings, etc)
+### Editor Support

-Integrating with editors is a bit more complex than building a CLI, as we can't present the editor with a different version of the source files, as the editor itself is the source of truth!
-A prototype `@glint/tsserver-plugin` package exists (not yet committed anywhere) that maintains parallel `ts.SourceFile`s for modules with templates in them and reports combined diagnostics, but the touchpoints at which it hacks `tsserver` should probably be vetted.

-This plugin also contains support for autocomplete, jump-to-definition and symbol renaming, and has been shown to (at least minimally) work with VS Code, Atom and Vim (via [Coc](https://github.com/neoclide/coc.nvim)).

-Unfortunately, it turns out JetBrains _doesn't_ use `tsserver` in the (closed source) implementation of their JS/TS tooling, so supporting their line of IDEs isn't as straightforward.
-It's likely possible to build a plugin to layer template diagnostics on top of the baseline TypeScript ones, but it may not be feasible to avoid "unused variable" warnings for values only consumed in templates as long as we're sticking to a standard `.ts` file extension.
+- The current approach for implementing editor support (via a `tsserver` plugin) involves a bit more patching of TS internals than plugins are typically expected to do.
+The list of sins includes:

+  - Patching `resolveModuleNames` on the language service host to resolve imports to our internal transformed modules instead of directly to their real-world counterparts (though [`typescript-deno-plugin`](https://github.com/justjavac/typescript-deno-plugin) does the same to make Deno's remote imports resolve)
+  - Patching `ts.sys.{readFile,watchFile,fileExists}` to account for our use of transformed modules.
+These are hooks that the outside environment can provide to the compiler (which is exactly what we do in `@glint/cli`), but it's not exactly normal for a plugin to do that from within.
+  - Patching `ts.createSourceFile` and `ts.updateSourceFile` to ensure that files are always considered to reference their transformed counterparts, so that they're included in typechecking even if that file is otherwise never imported
+  - Patching `ts.server.ScriptInfo`'s `registerFileUpdate` and `editContent` methods to ensure that changes to source files (either on disk or to their in-memory contents in the editor) are also reflected in their transformed counterparts

+- JetBrains IDEs don't fully rely on `tsserver` for their analysis of TS files, so the plugin's usefulness is limited.
+Type errors _do_ appear to be surfaced, but other diagnostics (such as whether or not a private field is used) seem to be ignored, and the editor seems unwilling to trigger completions, quickinfo, etc within a string.
 Tobias might have more insight here.